LaCie 12big 120TB DAS storage.

 For advanced desktop video editors, simple plug-and-play direct attached storage drives (DAS) may not be adequate.
 For many such sophisticated small scale editing systems, an upgrade to multi-drive enclosures is more adequate.
 Here are some options.

 The benefits of multi-drive setups for video editing include added storage capacity, improved drive management, data protections and, in many cases, improved read/write speeds.
-B&H Photo and Video in New York City sells drives to video editors and offers some recommendations for smaller scale editing systems.
+Many stores sells drives to video editors and offers some recommendations for smaller scale editing systems.

-An alternative to the Drobo storage units is the Akitio Thunder3 Quad X RAID Array Enclosure ($339), which supports four drives in a RAID 0 configuration.
+An alternative to the Drobo storage units could be the Akitio Thunder3 Quad X RAID Array Enclosure, which supports four drives in a RAID 0 configuration.
 RAID 0 means that all the drives are being read/written to simultaneously, providing transfer speeds far greater than what a single drive can achieve — in this case up to 1480 MB/s with speedy SSDs.

 This speed will be critical for editors doing real-time video editing with 4K+ footage.
 Recommended hard drives for this setup also include Seagate’s BarraCuda Pro and IronWolf Pro lines, both of which offer two years of data recovery for added protection.

-For users not wanting to build their own array, there are pre-made units available, like LaCie’s 2big, 6big and 12big RAID arrays.
+For users not wanting to build their own array, there are pre-made units available, like LaCie’s 2TB to 16TB RAID arrays.
 Thunderbolt 3 and USB Type-C are available to support the latest systems and, depending on the unit, they support different RAID options so users can choose speed, protection or a balance of the two.

 Working in editing environments with multiple users introduces a new set of storage problems to consider.
-The simplest of these has to do with giving everyone access to all the files they need, which is where Network-Attach Storage (NAS) comes in.
+The simplest of these has to do with giving everyone access to all the files they need, which is where Network Attached Storage (NAS) comes in.

-The simplest explanation of these devices, B&H said, is that they are connected to the network via Ethernet and then can be accessed by multiple computers across a local network.
+The simplest explanation of these devices is that they are connected to the network via Ethernet and then can be accessed by multiple computers across a local network.
 Beyond this, they function in a somewhat similar manner to DAS drives.
 They hold multiple standard hard drives, can be configured in RAID and have built-in backup and processing options.

 Where they get separated is that NAS setups are tuned to serve files over a network (meaning in some cases they can be accessed remotely via the Internet), can be more power efficient and generally have their own management software to control permissions and other network options.